 One challenging aspect of web performance is that it is often addressed once it has become a problem already; this can be referred to as a “reactive approach to handling performance”.
 A reactive approach is challenging because the symptoms of the problem emerge way after they were introduced early on during the initial design/implementation phases … Continue reading Reasoning about Speed

-LATAM Mobile Tech Landscape [Post written with Demian Renzulli, my colleague @ Google] Almost ten years have passed since the mobile revolution started with the emergence of iOS and Android; nowadays a large percentage of web traffic is generated from mobile devices.
+[Post written with Demian Renzulli, my colleague @ Google] Almost ten years have passed since the mobile revolution started with the emergence of iOS and Android; nowadays a large percentage of web traffic is generated from mobile devices.
 In LATAM, this reality is prevalent.
-A recent study on the penetration of … Continue reading Progressive Web in LATAM
+A recent study on the penetration of mobile technologies in the … Continue reading Progressive Web in LATAM